 - Monitor the site’s performance.

+How do you check traffic on a WordPress site?
 Do you have any tips on how to drive more visitors to a website?
 Feel free to share with us in the comments!

 The practice of optimizing websites and web pages for discovery in search engines to rank well on the Search Engine Results Page.